zero-to-mastery/start-here-guidelines/README.md

-Guidelines on how this open source community works :)
+Here re guidelines on how this open source community works :)

-Read below to see how you can join an existing project or create your own.
+Read below to see how you can either join an existing project or create your own.

 ## One rule of this community:

-We don't care if you break things.
+We don't really mind if you break things.
 This is a playground and we encourage failing often.
 Use this as a practice ground and enjoy contributing to projects you create with your fellow students.
 Many students have gained real world experience "working in teams" by working on these projects.

 ## A Guide to Get Started (used to be the 4 step guide)